amarian12/docs.guldencoin.com/content/technology/introduction.md

 groups_weight: 5
 ---

-The guldencoin core is directly based on Litecoin.
-Lorem ipsum introduction etc.
+The guldencoin core is based Litecoin with KGW added.